gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 Writing it from scratch would've been the last option to consider.
 I could've made a copy of `encoding/json` and modified it.
 But that would mean having to maintain a copy of `encoding/json` and keep it up to date with any upstream changes.

-Luckily, I found a better option.
 The key insight was that the process of JSON unmarshaling consists of two independent parts: parsing JSON, and populating the target struct fields with the parsed values.
 The JSON that GraphQL servers respond with is completely standard, specification-compliant JSON.
 I didn't need to make any changes there.
 It was only the behavior of populating target struct fields that I needed to customize.

-In Go 1.5, the `encoding/json` package API was expanded to expose a JSON tokenizer to the outside world.
-A JSON tokenizer parses JSON and returns a sequence of JSON tokens, which are higher-level and easier to work with compared to the original byte stream.
+In Go 1.5, the `encoding/json` package exposed a JSON tokenizer API to the outside world.
+A JSON tokenizer parses JSON and emits a sequence of JSON tokens, which are higher-level and easier to work with compared to the original byte stream.
 I could make use of this to avoid having to parse the JSON myself.

-The `encoding/json` JSON tokenizer is exposed via a [`Token`](https://godoc.org/encoding/json#Decoder.Token) method of `json.Decoder` struct:
+The `encoding/json` JSON tokenizer is available via the [`Token`](https://godoc.org/encoding/json#Decoder.Token) method of `json.Decoder` struct:

 ```Go
 // Token returns the next JSON token in the input stream.